BMEmbedded/AutoCore-1.0/Project Managment/Project phases.md

+## Pre phase:
+Make the basic team, improve the team members skills, find all of the needed resources "Books, Playlist, Courses, Source Codes".
 ## Define the requirements:
 Identify what features and functionalities you want to include in the AutoCore system.
 Consider the target vehicle, engine, and transmission types.